 As always, I employ spaced retrieval practice (= spaced repetition + practice testing, the two best-validated learning strategies in the cognitive psychology literature) when appropriate.
 I create Anki flashcards for each pair, with the trade name on the front and the generic on the back.
 I use a setting—dubbed “Basic (and reverse card)” in my software—which automatically creates two cards for each association.
 Yousmle has instructions for creating this setting, which you can find here.
 One card presents the trade name and asks me to recall the generic, with the other vice-versa.
 This pair of cards helps ensure I know the association both ways.
 I may recognize Brilinta as ticagrelor but get stumped when trying to generate Brilinta from ticagrelor.
 I don’t do this for all medicine cards, but I think it’s appropriate in this case.
 Here are some examples (left: flashcard creation, right: review):

 These pairs can certainly be learned by brute repetition.
 The combination of mnemonic and spaced retrieval practice, however, provides a potent boost that minimizes your chance of forgetting these associations down the road.
+As usual, once I’m able to recall a name automatically, I ditch the mnemonic.

 Have an alternative strategy for memorizing drug names?
 Share it in the comments below!